EffectOrientedProgramming/book/Chapters/06_Failure.md

   getTemperature
 ```

-As expected, the program succeeds with the temperature.
+As expected, the program succeeds and produces the temperature.
-But if we run it and simulate a network failure, the program will fail.
+If we run it with a simulated network failure, the program fails:

 ```scala 3 mdoc:runzio
 import zio.*